- 4-year direct honors programme

 Relevant diplomas (by merit) may be exempted from selected courses.
 For the list of acceptable local diplomas, please refer to Office of Admission website.

-INTERNATIONAL BACCALAUREATE DIPLOMA: Mathematics at Higher Level and Physics / Chemistry / Biology / Computer Science at Higher Level and Physics at Standard Level for applicants who have not read Physics at Higher Level.
+INTERNATIONAL BACCALAUREATE DIPLOMA: Mathematics at Higher Level and Physics / Chemistry / Biology / Computer Science at Higher Level.

 Please visit the Office of Admission website for more details.